 What factors contribute to the turnover rate among center-based child care staff?

-COVID-19 is the major factor affecting staff turnover.
+Wages are the major factor affecting staff turnover.

 In the survey cited above 286 respondents provided reasons why those in child care left their positions.
 Some respondents gave multiple reasons.
-10% answered that turnover was due to employees who were laid off for COVID-19 related reasons while another 17% reported that staff voluntarily left due to other COVID-19 reasons (stay home with child, concern over health, etc.).
-Twentytwo percent of the answers indicated that employees left over compensation concerns (wages 17.5% and health benefits 5.2%) Roughly 9.4% reported that employees were terminated or laid off for reasons unrelated to COVID-19.
-Some noted that employees returned to school (8.04%), moved (7.3%) or found new employment (5.6%).
-Of the 145 centers in the survey, only about 11% did not have any turnover during that time period.
+Almost twenty-four percent left due to wage related concerns (17.48% wages, 5.24 Heath Benefits and 1.05% paid leave), 7.34 answered that turnover was due to employees who moved.
+Thirteen percent (20.28%) reported that employees were terminated or laid off.
+Some noted that employees returned to school (8.04%) Of the 286 centers in the survey, only about 11% did not have any turnover during that time period.